Skip to Content

 From there, the team is ready to execute the different scoring options of the Point series.

-This section comprises examples of various scoring options within the Point series, which also feature sub-series or subsets known as Point Away, Point Under, and Point Over.
+Generally speaking, scoring options within Point series are based on sub-series or subsets known as Point Away, Point Under, and Point Over.

 Essentially, after the high post entry pass occurs, the player who threw that pass will cut away from, cut under, or cut over the high post player to create one or more possibilities to score points near the basket or near perimeter areas of the court.